-- 1. Older Americans Act funds may be used to fund all or part of the operational costs of transportation programs based on the following modes: - a.
-Demand/Response: Characterized by scheduling of small vehicles to provide door-to-door or curb-to-curb service on demand.
-The program may include a passenger assistance component. - 1) Route Deviation Variation where a normally fixed-route vehicle leaves scheduled route upon request to pick up the client. - 2) Flexible Routing Variation where routes are constantly modified to accommodate service requests. - b.
-Public Transit Reimbursement: Characterized by partial or full payment of the cost for anolder person to use an available public transit system.
-(Either fixed route or demand/response).
+- 1. Older Americans Act (OAA) funds may be used to fund all or part of the operational costs of transportation programs based on the following modes: - a.
+Demand/Response: Characterized by scheduling of vehicles to provide door-to-door or curb-to-curb service on demand.
+The program may include a passenger assistance component. - 1) Route Deviation Variation: Where a normally fixed-route vehicle leaves scheduled route upon request to pick up the client. - 2) Flexible Routing Variation: Where routes are constantly modified to accommodate service requests. - b.
+Public Transit Reimbursement: Characterized by partial or full payment of the cost for an eligible person to use an available public transit system.
+(Either fixed route or demand/response.)
 The program may include a passenger assistance component. - c.
 Volunteer Reimbursement: Characterized by reimbursement of out-of-pocket expenses for individuals who transport older persons in their private vehicles.
 The program may include a passenger assistance component. - d.
 Older Driver Education: Characterized by systematic presentation of information and training in techniques designed to assist older drivers in safely accommodating changes in sensory and acuity functioning. - 2.
-Older Americans Act funds may not be used for the purchase or lease of vehicles for providing transportation services, unless approved in writing by the ACLS Bureau. - 3.
-All drivers and vehicles used for transportation programs supported all or in part by Older Americans Act funds must be appropriately licensed and inspected as required by the Secretary of State and all vehicles used must be covered by liability insurance. - 4.
-All paid drivers for transportation programs supported entirely or in part by Older Americans Act funds shall be physically capable and willing to assist persons requiring help to and from and to get in and out of vehicles.
-Such assistance must be available unless expressly prohibited by either a labor contract or insurance policy.
+OAA funds may not be used for the purchase or lease of vehicles for providing transportation services, unless approved in writing by the Bureau of Aging, Community Living, and Supports. - 3.
+All drivers and vehicles used for transportation programs supported all or in part by OAA funds must be appropriately licensed and inspected as required by the Secretary of State and all vehicles used must be covered by liability insurance.